 Can you automatically send confirmations and reminders to customers?

 When a job is scheduled, can you automatically inform the customer?
 Manually sending confirmation emails or SMS to your customers is a burdensome process and a waste of time.
 You’ll want to automate this process too, so confirmations and reminders are sent with little effort or time required from your team.
 Automated communications will be included as part of any good job management software and is easy to implement.

 A comprehensive solution

 Commusoft job management software offers all of the required tools needed to implement automated service scheduling, from PPM contracts to mass scheduling.
 During the planning stage, Commusoft can be used to create and manage commercial PPM schedules, with every task (and statutory date) logged against a property.
 Jobs from the PPM schedule will then automatically be created in advance by the system, without the need for manual processing.
 For residential properties, you can also benefit from automatic service reminders that track services and let customers know when their next one is due.

-For the scheduling stage, Commusoft offers any easy-to-use mass scheduling engine that harnesses your engineer’s shift patterns and skill sets to create the optimal service schedule.
+For the scheduling stage, Commusoft offers an easy-to-use mass scheduling engine that harnesses your engineers’ shift patterns and skill sets to create the optimal service schedule.
 By using intelligent routing algorithms, you can significantly cut down on both travel time and costs, as well as admin time for your scheduling team.